 Community Types

-Something that all intentional communities have in common is that they have shared decision-making and some shared values.
-In the following list, ICs are organized by categories describing what members are primarily looking for, such as affordable housing or a family-focused IC.
+Something that all residential intentional communities have in common is that they have an agreed-on decision-making process and some shared values.
+In the following list, ICs are organized by categories describing what members are primarily looking for, such as affordable housing or a family-focused community.
+Tap the title of a section for a page on that topic, or tap the picture or underlined captions for information and resources for a specific community type.

 Affordable Housing